How to Cut Zinnias for a Vase or Bouquet

 Add Floral Preservatives

-Add floral preservatives or flower food to the water in your zinnia vase to help the blooms last longer.
-These products nourish your zinnia stems, keeping them strong and extending the vase life.
+Add floral preservatives or flower food to the water in your vase to help the blooms last longer.
+These products nourish your stems, keeping them strong and extending the vase life.

 Use Alum Powder

-You can also use alum powder, known as potassium aluminum sulfate, to extend the vase life of your zinnia stems.
+You can also use alum powder, known as potassium aluminum sulfate, to extend the vase life of your flowers.
 Alum powder encourages cut flower stems to absorb more water and nutrients, helping to keep them alive.
 Add some alum powder each time you change the water in the vase.

 How Do You Preserve or Dry Cut Zinnias?